darren-gillis/darren-gillis/README.md

   - ... (as required)
 - 💞️ I’m looking to collaborate on
   - theoretical and empirical questions regarding fleet dynamics
-  - tests of behavioural hypotheses using fish harvester data
+  - tests of behavioural hypotheses using fisheries data
 - 📫 How to reach me Darren.Gillis@umanitoba.ca

 <!---